 In September 2014, Shannon Ford, now 37, slammed into the back of a school bus in Florida, injuring multiple students.
 Now, two years later, Ford has plead no contest to four counts of reckless driving with bodily injury.
 The judge gave Ford 20 years in prison as a result of the seven school students who were injured in this brutal crash.

 Sadly, these sorts of events have become commonplace, and with more than 500,000 school buses transporting over 24 million kids between school and home each year (and increasing), the possibilities of a similar event happening are only continuing to grow.
-Here at J. Gonzalez Law Firm, we truly hope you’ll never have to go through the heartache and stress of dealing with a child, or loved one, involved in a 18-wheeler accident.
+Here at J. Gonzalez Injury Attorneys, we truly hope you’ll never have to go through the heartache and stress of dealing with a child, or loved one, involved in a 18-wheeler accident.
 But if that unfortunate day should ever come, we want you to know that we’re more than willing to fight for the justice you deserve.

 No one should ever have to go through what these children and families have experienced.
 Even though it’s been two years since the incident, the event has continued to haunt the lives of the children and the bus driver; taking a toll on their emotional well being and their future.